 Natural-language search across scenes, objects, and context.
 Try: “a latte with leaf-shaped foam art on a wooden cafe table,” “a crowded night market with colourful lanterns and food stalls.”

 OCR finds words inside your photos — screenshots, signs, menus, documents, notes, and receipts.
-Try: “ppt of 50 AI companies of 2025,” “receipt from Starbucks.”
+Try: “Flight ticket from Osaka to LA“, “ppt of top 50 AI companies”.

 Three steps.
 You control which photos the app sees.